Murder of Logan Mwangi: Murder

 On 21 July 2021, Logan tested positive for COVID-19.
 Under the COVID-19 pandemic related rules of the time he had to spend 10 days isolated at home.
 Cole and Williamson made him spend his period of isolation separated from the rest of his household in his room.
 He was last seen alive by someone outside the household on 27 July.
 That day Cole had a FaceTime call with a friend who saw Logan colouring on the stairs and described him as appearing "happy and joyful".

 The precise chain of events which led to Logan's death is unknown with different suspects providing different accounts.
 However, physical attacks on him appear to have escalated on 29 July possibly due to a broken stereo which was blamed on Logan.
 Logan's social worker made a visit to the household that day but was not allowed to see him due to his illness.
 An altercation between Williamson and Mulligan took place that afternoon with the latter physically preventing the former from leaving the property and both appearing very emotionally agitated.
-Shortly after 2.43am on 31 July, Cole and Mulligan were recorded on CCTV footage removing Logan's body from the house.
+Shortly after 2.43 a.m. on 31 July, Cole and Mulligan were recorded on CCTV footage removing Logan's body from the house.
 They then made a second trip to discard his damaged pyjama top.
-Someone in one of the neighbouring houses overheard a verbal disagreement at 5am between a woman and a man where the former expressed concern that her son had disappeared.
+Someone in one of the neighbouring houses overheard a verbal disagreement at 5 a.m. between a woman and a man where the former expressed concern that her son had disappeared.